zack-bitcoin/amoveo-docs/other_blockchains/spectreDAG.md

 In bitcoin you could only achieve this by paying at least 50% of the block rewards for an extended period of time.

-with DAG miners still get paid even if they censor the honest miner's blocks.
+with DAG, miners still get paid even if they censor the honest miner's blocks.
 So the cost of the bribes is very low.

 Spectre's fork choice rule
 ============